ilyakard/pacer-titan/README.md

 [Tinkerpop](http://www.tinkerpop.com) stack.

 This is an alpha-version pacer adapter with basic support for a [Titan](http://thinkaurelius.github.io/titan) graph in Pacer.
-Based on Derrick's pacer-dex and pacer-neo4j gems.

 ## Installation

+As always: ```gem 'pacer-titan'```, then you will need to load the jars for your storage backend of choice (see below).

+If you want to hack at pacer-titan:
-You will need to install Maven first.
+- You will need to install Maven first.
-Clone this repository.
+- Clone this repository.
-Run 'rake install' in its directory to build Titan's jars.
+- Run ```rake install``` in its directory to build Titan's jars.
-Include the gem in your project's gemfile, directing its path to your cloned copy.
+- Include the gem in your project's gemfile, directing its path to your cloned copy.

 ## Backends